Curriculum

 Civilization

-Civilization encompasses history, geography, and economics, and moves over a four-year period from pre-civilization to the modern day.
-The overarching question for Civilization is: “ Why do some civilizations rise and others fall?” using Mann’s four “sources of power” (military, economic, political, and ideological) to explore the reasons behind turning points in history and the heroes that made difficult decisions.
+Civilization includes history, geography, and economics.
+It is structured as a four-year cycle, spanning from prehistoric times to the present day.
+One of the guiding questions in Civilization, for example, is: “Why do some civilizations rise while others fall?”
+Learners use Mann’s “sources of social power” (military, economic, political, and ideological) to explore the reasons behind major turning points in history and to study heroes who made difficult decisions.

 Quests